testit-tms/api-client-golang/docs/BackgroundJobGetModel.md

 ### NewBackgroundJobGetModel

-`func NewBackgroundJobGetModel(id string, jobId string, jobType BackgroundJobType, state BackgroundJobState, isDeleted bool, progress int64, attachments []BackgroundJobAttachmentModel, ) *BackgroundJobGetModel`
+`func NewBackgroundJobGetModel(id string, jobId string, jobType BackgroundJobType, state BackgroundJobState, isDeleted bool, progress int64, createdDate time.Time, attachments []BackgroundJobAttachmentModel, ) *BackgroundJobGetModel`

 NewBackgroundJobGetModel instantiates a new BackgroundJobGetModel object This constructor will assign default values to properties that have it defined,